-5.72.
-The fire hazard analysis for a reprocessing facility is required to consider both external and internal fires, including fires involving radioactive material, both directly and indirectly17 (see paras 6.77 and 6.78 of SSR-4 [1]).
-Fire hazard analysis provides useful information that could be a basis for making decisions on the design or for identifying potential weaknesses in the design.
+- 5.72.
+The fire hazard analysis for a reprocessing facility is required to consider both external and internal fires, including fires involving radioactive material, both directly and indirectly (see paras 6.77 and 6.78 of SSR-4 [1]).
+Fire hazard analysis provides useful information that could be a basis for making decisions on the design of the facility or for identifying potential weaknesses in the design.
 Even if the likelihood of a fire occurring is low, the severity of the consequences in some areas of a reprocessing facility might be significant.
 Appropriate preventive and protective measures should be implemented (e.g. use of non-combustible or fire retardant construction materials, provision of fire barriers, provision of fire retardant coating for cables, provision of adequate separation distances for items important to safety) to prevent fires or to prevent the propagation of a fire.
-The analysis should also include a systematic review of the provisions made for prevention of fire initiation, for timely detection of fires, for extinguishing of fires, and for prevention of the spread of fires that cannot be extinguished.

-17 In some Member States, fires involving nuclear material (e.g. an actinide loaded solvent fire) and other internal fires (e.g. a control room fire caused by an electrical fault) are considered separately and explicitly in the safety assessment for clarity and to ensure that all potential radiological and non-radiological hazards from both categories of fire are adequately addressed.

-5.73.
-An important aspect of the fire hazard analysis for a reprocessing facility is the identification of areas of the facility that require special consideration (see Requirement 22 of SSR-4 [1]).
-In particular, the fire hazard analysis should consider the following:

-- (a) Areas where fissile material is processed and stored; - (b) Areas where radioactive material is processed and stored; - (c) Gloveboxes, especially those in which plutonium is processed; - (d) Workshops, laboratories and storage areas containing flammable and/or combustible liquids and gases, solvents, resins or reactive chemicals, including cranes where combustible lubricants are used for gearboxes; - (e) Areas where pyrophoric metal powders are processed (e.g. uranium and zirconium from shearing or decladding); - (f) Areas with high fire loads, such as waste storage areas; - (g) Rooms containing items important to safety (e.g. rooms containing the last stage filters of the ventilation system, electrical switch rooms), whose failure might lead to radiological consequences or consequences that are unacceptable in terms of criticality safety; - (h) Process control rooms and supplementary control rooms; - (i) Cable rooms, cable trays and ducts; - (j) Access and escape routes. - 5.74.
-Paragraph 6.162 of SSR-4 [1] states:
+The analysis should also include a systematic review of the provisions made for prevention of fire initiation, for timely detection of fires, for extinguishing of fires, and for prevention of the spread of fires that cannot be extinguished. - 5.73.
+An important aspect of the fire hazard analysis for a reprocessing facility is the identification of areas of the facility that requirewarrant special consideration (see Requirement 22 of SSR-4 [1]).
+In particular, the fire hazard analysis should consider the following: - (a) Areas where fissile material is processed and stored; - (b) Areas where radioactive material is processed and stored; - (c) Gloveboxes, especially those in which plutonium is processed; - (d) Workshops, laboratories and storage areas containing flammable and/or combustible liquids and gases, solvents, resins or reactive chemicals, including cranes where combustible lubricants are used for gearboxes; - (e) Areas where pyrophoric metal powders are processed (e.g. uranium and zirconium from shearing or decladding); - (f) Areas with high fire loads, such as waste storage areas; - (g) Rooms containing items important to safety (e.g. rooms containing the last stage filters of the ventilation system, electrical switch rooms), whose failure might lead to radiological consequences or consequences that are unacceptable in terms of criticality safety; - (h) Process control rooms and supplementary control rooms; - (i) Cable rooms, cable trays and ducts; - (j) Access and escape routes.